 Drink lots of water and keep sweet biscuits or chocolates to munch on while traveling.
 Avoid salties like chips as they tend to dehydrate your body.
 Eat a lot of fresh fruits and light food.
 Don’t overeat, especially before long drives.

 Exhaustion is one of the primary triggers of acute mountain sickness.
 If your kid was running and jumping around all the time, they will tire themselves, will run short of breath, and may suffer from altitude sickness.
 Keep them under check and do not allow running around all the time.

 Also, keep an eye on any symptoms of AMS in your kid.
 If your child suddenly starts acting up, complains of body pain, headache, throws up, refuses to eat or drink, you know they are suffering from altitude sickness.

 Ready to Cook food Items

-For your Ladakh trip with the family, do carry dry snacks, hot water thermos, ready to eat Poha and Upma.
+For your Ladakh trip with the family, do carry dry snacks, a hot water thermos, ready to eat Poha and Upma.
 You can make it in the car also.
-Packets of ready to cook soup will come real handy and will be a relief in cold weather.
+Packets of ready-to-cook soup will come in real handy and will be a relief in cold weather.
 If you were planning to stay at a homestay, you can give them the ready packets to cook for you.
 If you are a pure vegetarian, this will be a lifesaver.

 Do carry toilet rolls and Pee Safe (for ladies) as it is not easy to get clean toilets always.